Recent Blog Posts

 Statute of Limitations for Minors – Calculating Tolling

-In most instances, the statute of limitations is tolled for minors until they reach the age of majority (NOTE: this is not the case in medical malpractice matters!).
+In most instances, the statute of limitations is tolled for minors until they reach the age of majority.
 A recent case (Shalabi v.
 City of Fontana (July 12, 2021, No. S256665) ___Cal.5th___ [2021 Cal.
-LEXIS 4762]) deals with some specific details regarding how the… Read More »
+LEXIS 4762]) deals with some specific details regarding how the tolling is calculated in most instances.
+On May 14, 2011,… Read More »